shupp/kong-client-cert/README.md

 # Caveats

 This proxy_ssl_certificate directive is global to all apis proxied by this kong instance.
-In addition, I haven't yet tested what happens when you the client to kong supplies its own certificate.. is that dropped between kong and the API?
+In addition, I haven't yet tested what happens when the http client to kong supplies its own certificate.. is that dropped between kong and the API?

 # Links